Jhevan-Baque/MP4/README.md

 Handles timed input from the player:
 - Waits up to 30 seconds for input.
-- Accepts A/B/C/D or lifeline commands.
+- Accepts A/B/C/D or lifeline options.
 - Applies lifelines when called.
 - Stores final answer.